 Marzen on the Dnieper

-There are absorbing stories latent in the charming beer labels of old East Europe.
-They tell of breweries, often distant from centres of influence, plying routes of Empire for trade, and their beers.
-It might be the Austro-Hungarian Empire, it might be the Russian one.
+There are absorbing stories latent in the charming beer labels of old Europe.
+They tell of breweries, often distant from centres of influence, plying the routes of Empire for trade, and their beers.
+It might concern the Austro-Hungarian Empire, or the Russian one.

 The labels might be in Roman, or graceful Cyrillic, but a story is there to tell.
 The brewery of Nikopol is case in point.